nate/cql-rb/README.md

 [![Build Status](https://travis-ci.org/iconara/cql-rb.png?branch=master)](https://travis-ci.org/iconara/cql-rb)
 [![Coverage Status](https://coveralls.io/repos/iconara/cql-rb/badge.png)](https://coveralls.io/r/iconara/cql-rb)

+# WARNING: RUBY 1.8.7 ENTERPRISE EDITION ONLY

+I backported this to REE, use at your own risk.
+Some tests are still failing and I can't figure them out, but I also can't make the client library break with our usage.

 # Requirements

 Cassandra 1.2 with the native transport protocol turned on and a modern Ruby.
 It's tested continuously in Travis with Ruby 1.9.3, 2.0.0, and JRuby 1.7.x stable and head.